44 pointsby tortilla3 months ago14 comments

 For me, big box stores just mean markups + staff that know less than most tech reviewers on YouTube.
 All in an introvert's nightmare.
 What's the upside?

-• oppegard8 hours ago
+• mastazi3 months ago

 I bought a 3D printer from my Denver Microcenter a few weeks ago.
 It's not available on Amazon, and only ships from China (it's a BambuLab H2D).
 It gives peace of mind that if something goes wrong I can just return it locally rather than deal with shipping a 50 pound printer back to China.
 Same goes for a MinisForum NAS I bought a few months ago.
 Plus, whenever I need a one-off USB cable, thumb drive, or printer filament, it's a 15 minute drive.